Dermatology Associates of Rochester

 Specializing in Concierge Treatment Designed for You

-We established Dermatology Associates of Rochester to provide quality, compassionate medical and cosmetic skin care in a boutique setting where patients felt like part of an extended family.
-Our board-certified dermatologists, nurse practitioners, and registered nurses work together with our professional staff to ensure you enjoy an exceptional experience each time you visit.Meet the Dermatology Team
+We established Dermatology Associates of Rochester to provide quality, compassionate medical and cosmetic skincare and plastic surgery services in a boutique setting where patients felt like part of an extended family.
+Our board-certified dermatologists, plastic surgeon, nurse practitioners, and registered nurses work together with our professional staff to ensure you enjoy an exceptional experience each time you visit.Meet the Team

 Virtually everyone at some point experiences dry skin, but there’s a difference between intermittent dryness and extreme dry skin that requires treatment by a dermatologist.
 Our dermatologists closely examine patients’ skin and determine if dry skin may be a sign of dermatitis or inflammation.
 Our practice specializes in treating dry skin and its related effects, such as rashes.